evolbioinfo/gotree/docs/commands/compare.md

 ## Commands

 ### compare
 This command compares a reference tree -given with `-i` with a set of compared trees given with `-c`.
-Three subcommands :
+Four subcommands :
 * `gotree compare edges`: Compares each edges/branches of the reference tree to all compared trees, by giving the following informations in a tab-separated format:
  1. Compared tree index;
  2. Reference branch id;